fratajcz/speos/docs/source/getting_started.rst

     Type "help", "copyright", "credits" or "license" for more information.
     >>>import speos

-if any of those steps produced an error, please do not hesitate and open an issue in Github.
+if any of those steps produced an error, please do not hesitate and open an issue on `Github <https://github.com/fratajcz/speos/issues>`_

 Obtain Data
 -----------

 You might have noticed that :obj:`speos/data` is mostly empty.
 This is because Speos is built on too much data to store it on Github.
-To obtain the data in one step, run the following command in the Speos main dir:
+To obtain the data in one step (~800MB), run the following command in the Speos main dir:

 .. code-block:: console

     $ ./download_data.sh
-    $ tar xzvf data.tar.gz

 If you are only interested in parts of the data, i.e. for a different project, check the individual subdirectories of :obj:`speos/data` and you will find download scripts for most programmatically accessible files that will download the file directly from the source repository.